RoboticsBrno/RB3205-Logic/web/install.md

 with [example
 projects](https://github.com/RoboticsBrno/Logic_library/tree/main/examples).
 Open the examples using _File_ -> _Open Folder_.
-You can upload the program into Logic via small arrow on the blue status bar at the bottom.
+You can upload the program into Logic via the small arrow on the blue status bar at the bottom.